Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Yes.

-They have a massive border against Haiti, as I understand it.
+You have a massive border against Haiti, as I understand it.

-Uh lots of guards who stand on that border and seem to have a low opinion of Haiti.
+Lots of guards who stand on that border and seem to have a low opinion of Haiti.

 Yes.

-I didn't notice so many guards on the Haitian side though.
+I didn't notice so many guards on the Haitian side, though.

 Yes.

-So is General Barbecue still in charge?
+Was General Barbecue still in charge?

 It's also worth mentioning as well that it's got the highest concentration of voodoo black magic of any country.

-I I was gonna mention that Mali uh is one of those places where um witchcraft is um flourishing, it's a just a general part of the background beliefs of the people.
+I was going to mention that Mali is one of those places where witchcraft is flourishing.

-Um so it's entirely possible that someone will think that you're casting spells on them and take action against you.
+So it's entirely possible that someone will think that you're casting spells on them and take action against you.

-Yeah, so so in in both cases.
+So in both cases.

-The food might be slightly better though.
+The food might be slightly better, though.

 Having eaten American food.